C-H-Chien/Haptic_Belt_Navigation/README.md

 ## Closed Loop (Continuous Feedback Navigation)
+This experiment evaluated continuous feedback navigation using haptic belts, where vibrational cues were updated every 0.4 seconds based on the user's position.

 ## Materials
 - ``EverythingOld``: Julian's and Viktor's thesis.
 Julian's thesis presentation slides and Jame's project review slides.
 Also some code used for testing. <br />